Date of last update: 25th March 2021

-Your information may be transferred outside the European Economic Area (EEA) for processing.
+Your information may be transferred outside the United Kingdom and/or European Economic Area (EEA) for processing.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions, and they are subject to a duty of confidentiality.